PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 17:10:28
+Last updated: 2024-04-13 17:11:40
-Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo